ErikBjare/gptme/docs/custom_tool.rst

 Registering the Tool
 ---------------------
-To ensure your tool is available for use, you can specify the module in the `TOOL_MODULES` env variable or setting in your :doc:`project configuration file <config>`, which will automatically load your custom tools.
+To ensure your tool is available for use, you can specify the module in the ``TOOL_MODULES`` env variable or setting in your :doc:`project configuration file <config>`, which will automatically load your custom tools.

 .. code-block:: toml

     TOOL_MODULES = "gptme.tools,path.to.your.custom_tool_module"

-Don't remove the `gptme.tools` package unless you know exactly what you are doing.
+Don't remove the ``gptme.tools`` package unless you know exactly what you are doing.

-Ensure your module is in the Python path by either installing it (e.g., with `pip install .`) or by temporarily modifying the `PYTHONPATH` environment variable.
+Ensure your module is in the Python path by either installing it (e.g. with ``pip install .`` or ``pipx runpip gptme install .``, depending on installation method) or by temporarily modifying the `PYTHONPATH` environment variable.
 For example:

 .. code-block:: bash